AWS Step Functions Service Level Agreement

-The Service Commitment does not apply to any unavailability, suspension or termination of Step Functions, or any other Step Functions performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Step Functions; (ii) that result from any voluntary actions or inactions from you or any third party (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from you not following the best practices or exceeding the service limits described in the Step Functions Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use Step Functions in accordance with the Agreement (collectively, the “Step Functions SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Step Functions, or any other Step Functions performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Step Functions; (ii) that result from any voluntary actions or inactions from you (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from you not following the best practices or exceeding the service limits described in the Step Functions Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use Step Functions in accordance with the Agreement (collectively, the “Step Functions SLA Exclusions”).

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion